 - Patch kit: A patch kit can be used to patch a tube.
 This process is often slow and not recommended for a trailside fix.

-All of these tools, essentials and other related products can be found either through your expert on Curated or at your local bike shop.
+All of these tools, essentials and other related products can be found at your local bike shop.

 Changing a Flat